 Years in education: 16+ years

 Years teaching computer science: 5

 What is your background in computer science?

-I learned computer science through workshops and have been lucky to have worked with some amazing folks from the ECS Team, Code.org, Beauty and Joy of Computing, Scratch, Bootstrap, and many more.
+I learned computer science through workshops and have been lucky to have worked with some amazing folks from the Exploring Computer Science (ECS) Team, Code.org, Beauty and Joy of Computing, Scratch, Bootstrap, and many more.

 Describe the most favorite CS project you have completed with your students.